Please report issues with the manual on the GitHub page.

 - to pipes.

-The snowmelt model within SUEWS is described in Järvi et al. (2014) [Leena2014].
-Changes in the new model version (since v2016a) have meant that the snow calculation has changed slightly compared to previous versions.
-The main difference is that previously all surface state could freeze in 1-h time step, but now the amount of freezing surface state is calculated similar way as melt water can freeze within the snow pack.
-The snowmelt-related coefficients have also slightly changed (see SUEWS_Snow.txt).
+The snowmelt model is described in Järvi et al. (2014) [Leena2014].
+Changes since v2016a: 1) previously all surface states could freeze in 1-h time step, now the freezing surface state is calculated similarly as melt water and can freeze within the snow pack.
+2) Snowmelt-related coefficients have also slightly changed (see SUEWS_Snow.txt).